ni/systemlink-operations-handbook/chapter-template/chapter-template.md

 ## Section N

-The remainder of the chapter should be broken down in the sections and subsections as needed.
-These should describe the workflow to be completed as well as the theory or underlying details that provide context to why the workflow is setup as it.
+Break down the rest of the chapter into sections and subsections as needed.
+These should describe workflows plus any context that other users might find helpful.

-- *Are there common command line operations that should be used/understood?*
+- *-Does this workflow use any common command line operations?*
 - *How do I get started with installing or setting up any required tools?*

 ### Example formatting CLI, configuration and code

-If needed lead into a code snip with a one line admonition.
+Introduce a code snippet with one-line admonition as necessary.
 Keep in mind these do not render in Github style markdown, but will be rendered correctly in the built MkDocs site.

 !!! note ""
     The following shows how to apply using the `systemlinkcli`.